 Let me give you an example.
 When I was young, I was mad for The Smiths (uhm, I still am, to be honest).
-I used to spend hours laying on my bed, with the records on, and a book containing all the lyrics.
-Reading the lyrics of the songs I loved so much helped me improve my English skills a great deal.
+I used to spend hours laying on my bed, with the records on, and a book with all the lyrics.
+Reading the lyrics of the songs I loved so much and I was listening on repeat helped me improve my English skills a great deal.
 Thanks to The Smiths, I learned what a double-decker bus was and I learned useful words like banister, cradle, or parachute.
 Singing along also helped me improve my pronunciation.

 This is just an example of how you can use something you really like to improve your reading skills.
 If you like movies, you can try reading subtitles in the language you are learning, if cooking is something you really love, you can look for recipes.
 My husband, for example, loves finance and trading and uses this passion for improving his English skills as well.

 By the way, what is your passion?
 If you let me know, maybe we can come up with ideas to improve your language skills by using it!